Mato Wayuhi

-Mato Wayuhi (born October 26, 1997) is an Oglala Lakota musician, producer, and composer from South Dakota, United States known for his studio albums and his music for the television series Reservation Dogs.
+Mato Standing Soldier (born October 26, 1997), professionally known as Mato Wayuhi, is an Oglala Lakota actor, musician, producer, and composer from South Dakota, United States known for his studio albums and his original soundtrack for the television series Reservation Dogs.

 Early life

-Mato Wayuhi grew up in Sioux Falls, spending a notable amount of time on the Pine Ridge Reservation.
-He began experimenting with rapping and music production in his teenage years with influences ranging from traditional Lakota music to punk rock.
-Wayuhi would evenutally major in Cinema and Media Studies at the University of Southern California, where he further developed his artistic voice.
+Mato Standing Soldier grew up in Sioux Falls, spending a notable amount of time on the Pine Ridge Reservation.
+Wayuhi had an interest in music from a young age but, he did not start creating pieces until he was 15.
+While attending Lincoln High School, he began experimenting with rapping and music production, influenced by multiple genres from traditional Lakota music to punk rock.
+His interest in music production was a hobby Wayuhi tooled with in his basement until, taking a course on music production, where he learned basic skills and it "opened up everything" for him.
+Mato Wayuhi graduated with a bachelor's degree in Cinematic Arts from the University of Southern California, where he further developed his artistic voice.